-As the most diversified port in North America, we operate across five business sectors: automobiles, breakbulk, bulk, container and cruise.
-The port facilitates trade with more than 170 world economies, and handled 138 million tonnes of cargo in 2015 valued at $200 billion.
+With the most diversified range of cargo of any port in North America, the port operates across five business sectors: automobiles, breakbulk, bulk, container and cruise.
+In 2016, 136 million tonnes of cargo moved through the port, valued at $200 billion.
 Almost 95 per cent of the port’s total volume serves Canadian import and export markets.

 In fulfilling our mandate under the Canada Marine Act, the port authority carries out a variety of duties:

 - Safety and security of all land and waters, in collaboration with other agencies, using technology and land and water patrols

 - Permitting of all projects proposed for the use of federal port lands